Pace University: History

+20th century

-In 1906, brothers Homer St. Clair Pace and Charles Ashford Pace founded the firm of Pace & Pace to operate their schools of accountancy and business.
+In 1906, brothers Homer Pace and Charles Ashford Pace founded the firm of Pace & Pace to operate their schools of accountancy and business.
 Taking a loan of $600, the Pace brothers rented a classroom on one of the floors of the New York Tribune Building, today the site of the One Pace Plaza complex.
 The Paces taught the first class of 13 men and women.
 The school grew rapidly, and moved several times around Lower Manhattan.

 The Pace brothers' school was soon incorporated as Pace Institute, and expanded nationwide, offering courses in accountancy and business law in several U.S. cities.
 Some 4,000 students were taking the Pace brothers' courses in YMCAs in the New York-New Jersey area.
 The Pace Standardized Course in Accounting was also offered in Boston, Baltimore, Washington, D.C., Buffalo, Cleveland, Detroit, Milwaukee, Grand Rapids, Kansas City, St. Louis, Denver, San Francisco, Los Angeles, Portland, and Seattle.
 In the 1920s, concerned about quality control at distant locations, the Pace brothers divested their private schools outside New York and subsequently devoted their attention to the original school in Lower Manhattan, eventually to become one of the campuses of Pace University.
 Pace Institute in Washington, D.C. later became Benjamin Franklin University (now part of The George Washington University).
 In 1927 the school moved to the newly completed Transportation Building at 225 Broadway, and remained there until the 1950s.

 After Charles died in 1940 and Homer in 1942, Homer's son Robert S. Pace became the new president of Pace.
 In 1947, Pace Institute was approved for college status by the New York State Board of Regents.
 In 1951, the college purchased its first campus building: 41 Park Row in Lower Manhattan.
 The building, a New York City designated landmark, was the late-19th-century headquarters of The New York Times.
 In 1963, the Pleasantville Campus was established using land and buildings donated by the then-president of General Foods and Pace alumnus and trustee Wayne Marks and his wife Helen.